 12This little exercise is, like my high-school attempts at romance, an exercise in futility.
 13The chapter and verse numbers in the Bible were put there for one reason: To make it easy to find stuff.
 14The chapter and verse numbers were not put there by the biblical authors (more on this below).
 15Nobody writes like that (so I will stop with the numbers now).

 The Chapter and Verse Numbers Help You Find Stuff

 You say to your mom, “Hey, Mom, where are the Ten Commandments written in the Bible, because I don’t really believe that God says I have to honor my father and mother.”

 Which response will make your mom’s life easier?

-- Option A: “It is in the second scroll of Moses.
+- Option A: “It is in the second scroll of Prophet who led Israel out of Egypt to the Promised Land and received the law at Sinai.
 Unroll the scroll about 65 centimeters, then look about halfway down on the left side of the column.
 I think your father spilled some egg salad there—they start right next to the stain.”

 - Option B: “Exodus, chapter 20.
 The honoring parents commandment is verse 12.”

 - Option C: “Go to your room.
 You can come out when you are ready to be respectful or when you get really, really hungry—whichever comes first.”

 OK, we would all go with “C,” but you have to admit that “B” is easier than “A.”